DavidSiegl/Sherlock-Holmes-Narrative-Arc/README.md

-# Sherlock-Holmes-Narrative-Arc

-**Measuring Plot in the Age of Distant Reading.
-A study in the search for the narrative arc within the stories of Sherlock Holmes.**
+# Measuring Plot in the Age of Distant Reading.
+A study in the search for the narrative arc within the stories of Sherlock Holmes.
----

 A Master's Thesis about detecting basic plot structures within the Complete Adventures of Sherlock Holmes with the help of Distant Reading and NLP.

 ## Setup